Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Banana trees

-Since the vertices $w\in W_e$ do not belong to any other member of $\mathcal{T}$, it follows that for all distinct edges $e,f$ of $S$, the bananas $B_e,B_f$ are disjoint except for their ends.
-Since each banana has thickness $n$, and each of its constituent paths is of length at least $n-1$, it follows that the vertices $x_1\l x_k$ and all the bananas $B_e$ make a subgraph $H$ of $G$ which has an induced subgraph that is a subdivision of $J$.
-We claim that $H$ is itself induced.
+Since the vertices in $W_e$ do not belong to any other member of $\mathcal{T}$, it follows that for all distinct edges $e,f$ of $S$, the bananas $B_e,B_f$ are disjoint except for their ends.
+Since each banana has thickness $n$ and length at least $n-1$, it follows that the vertices $x_1\l x_k$ and all the bananas $B_e$ make a subgraph $H$ of $G$ which has an induced subgraph that is a subdivision of $J$.
+We claim that $H$ is itself an induced subgraph of $G$.
 For suppose not, and let $a,b\in V(H)$ be distinct and adjacent in $G$ and not adjacent in $H$.
-Since the vertices $x_q(q\in Q)$ pairwise have $G$-distance at least $n-1$ and hence are nonadjacent (since $n\ge 3$), we may assume that $a$ belongs to the interior of some banana $B_e$ say, and hence $a\in Y_w$ for some $w$.
+Since the vertices $x_q\;(q\in Q)$ pairwise have $G$-distance at least $n-1$ and hence are nonadjacent (since $n\ge 3$), we may assume that $a$ belongs to the interior of some banana $B_e$ say, and hence $a\in Y_w$ for some $w$.

 From the definition of a pineapple tree, the only vertices of the pineapple tree with neighbours in $Y_w$ belong to $Y_w$, to $X_w$, or to $X_v$ for some ancestor $v$ of $w$; and if a vertex in $X_v^u$ has a neighbour in $Y_w$ where $v$ is an ancestor of $w$ and $u\in L(T)$, then $u$ is a descendant of $w$.
 Consequently the only vertices of $H$ with neighbours in $Y_w$ belong to $Y_w\cup \{x_q,x_{q'}\}$ where $e=s_qs_{q'}$; and so $b$ belongs to this set, and hence to $P_e^w$.
 Since $P_e^w$ is induced, it follows that $a,b$ are adjacent in $H$, a contradiction.
 This proves that $H$ is induced.
 Consequently there is an induced subgraph of $G$ isomorphic to a subdivision of $J$, a contradiction.
-This proves \ref{fattree5}.~\bbox
+This proves \ref{fattree3}.~\bbox